Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

 In 2018, poverty and domestic violence cast Evelyn and her children into the urban wilderness of Los Angeles, where she avoids the family crisis network that offers no clear pathway for her children to remain together and in a decent school.
-For the next five years, Evelyn works full time as a waitress yet remains unable to afford legitimate housing or qualify for government aid.
-All the while she strives to provide stability, education, loving memories, and college aspirations for her children even as they sleep in motels and in her car, living in fear of both her ex and the nation’s largest child welfare agency.
-Eventually Evelyn encounters Wendi Gaines, a recently trained social worker who decades earlier survived her own abusive marriage and housing crisis.
+For the next five years, Evelyn works full time as a waitress—yet remains unable to afford legitimate housing or qualify for government aid.
+All the while, she delivers her children to school every day and strives to provide them with loving memories and college aspirations.
+Eventually Evelyn encounters Wendi, a recently trained social worker who, decades earlier, survived her own relationship trauma and housing crisis.
 Evelyn becomes one of Wendi’s first clients, and the relationship transforms them both.